omahs/imx-docs/docs/main/guides/link-sdk/link-mintbyfiat.md

 The mint happens directly on L2.

 :::info Registration a contract Address
-A contract address should be registered in IMX Exchange to be able run minting process.
-For more information read [How to register for Mint By Fiat program](https://#)
+A contract address should be registered in IMX Exchange to be able to run minting process.
+For more information read [How to register for Mint By Fiat program](./minting-with-moonpay)
 :::

 :::danger Exchange requires authenticated user